bishabosha/tiger-site-gen/README.md

-# Tiger blog renderer
+# Tiger site generator

-Blog renderer written in Scala (used for [bishabosha.github.io](https://bishabosha.github.io/) and [jamie-thompson-dev.github.io](https://jamie-thompson-dev.github.io/))
+Static site generator written in Scala (used for [bishabosha.github.io](https://bishabosha.github.io/) and [jamie-thompson-dev.github.io](https://jamie-thompson-dev.github.io/))

 The code is not really organised as a library yet.